West Virginia Traumatic Brain Injury Lawyer

 If you were diagnosed with a mild traumatic brain injury, do not take this diagnosis lightly.
-Contact a dedicated West Virginia brain injuries lawyer who has experience with TBI cases as soon as possible to learn more about your options for monetary compensation for your injuries.
+Contact a dedicated West Virginia brain injury lawyer who has experience with TBI cases as soon as possible to learn more about your options for monetary compensation for your injuries.

-The Impact of Traumatic Brain Injuries
+The Impact of a Traumatic Brain Injuries

 When someone suffers a brain injury, it can have a destructive impact on their health and life.
 A TBI can lead to issues with a victim’s movement, thought processes, emotional states, and sensory sensitivity.
 This type of brain injury can also cause personality changes that interfere with the TBI victim’s relationships with family and friends.
 In addition, some TBI survivors experience mental health conditions such as anxiety and depression.

 TBIs are Linked to Thousands of Deaths and Hospitalizations Each Year

 A moderate or severe TBI not only impacts the life of an individual and their family, but it also has a significant societal and economic toll.
 In the United States, severe TBIs are linked to thousands of deaths each year.
 In 2010, the lifetime economic cost of TBI, including direct and indirect medical costs, was estimated to be approximately $76.5 billion.
 Additionally, the cost of fatal TBIs and TBIs requiring hospitalization account for approximately 90% of total TBI medical costs.

 When someone has head trauma, the extent of their injuries is not always apparent right away.
 In fact, it’s common for the impact of a closed head injury to be underestimated by insurers, juries, and some observers.